 Au cours des siècles, la nature a su forger des paysages, des gouffres ou des lits de rivières tout à fait exceptionnels et uniques à travers les Cévennes Méditerranée.

-The Séranne mountain range is a 700 to 942 metre high natural barrier culminating in the Roc Blanc.
-It is criss-crossed by ancient paths used by shepherds and their flocks.
-This 25 km long mountain range is the final rampart before the Causse du Larzac limestone plateau.
+The Séranne mountain range is a 700 to 942 meters high natural barrier which peaks with the Roc Blanc.
+It is criss-crossed by ancient paths that were used by shepherds and their flocks.
+This 25 km-long mountain range is the lastrampart before the Causse du Larzac limestone plateau.
 The Séranne is a popular place for hiking and a public take-off area for paragliding.

-The Roc Blanc is the highest point of the Séranne range in the Hérault department.
-Its actual height is 942 meters.
-You can get there by a marked out hiking path starting from Cazilhac.
-Paragliders take off there.
+The Roc Blanc is the highest peak of the Séranne mountain range.
+Its actual altitude is of 942 meters.
+You can get there via a marked out hiking path which starts from Cazilhac.
+Paragliders take off from there.

 Between the high spectacular cliffs of the Causse de Blandas and the Séranne mountain range, the Vis river weaves in numerous tight meanders, which are favourable for taking a bath in the water.

 The Thaurac moutain range overhangs the Hérault river, being close to 500 m above sea level.
 Covered with a traditional vegetation of garrigue, where the holm oak reigns supreme, this limestone islet is paradise for rock climbers: at least 835 routes, going from 10 to 120 meters.

 The Rieutord is a left tributary of the Hérault river, which takes its source in Saint-Martial, crossing the Gard and the Hérault departments.